ferhatvurucu/sonarqube-nomad-pack/README.md

 # sonarqube-nomad-pack

+Nomad Pack is a templating and packaging tool used with HashiCorp Nomad.
 This pack contains a service job that runs Sonarqube in Nomad.
 It currently supports being run by the [Docker](https://www.nomadproject.io/docs/drivers/docker) driver.

 ## Requirements